 By producing and marketing more videos, you have the opportunity to measure which approaches work best with your target demographics in terms of tipping the sales needle without breaking the budget on each video launch.

-Targeting tools are becoming increasingly more accurate and brands, business and startups are going to have to start investing creative and analytical capital into identifying who their customers are, appealing to them with the right messaging, and then targeting those potential customers across online platforms.
+Targeting tools are increasingly more accurate and brands, business and startups are going to have to start investing creative and analytical capital into identifying who their customers are, appealing to them with the right messaging, and then targeting those potential customers across online platforms.

 Depending on your industry and your customers’ needs, they may respond amazingly to super-funny videos, they may appreciate informational content, or they may purchase on an emotional level.